caioitalo/caioitalo/README.md

 - 👋 Hi, I’m @caioitalo
 - 👀 I’m interested in Python, Quality Analysis
-- 🌱 I’m currently learning Python, Power BI
+- 🌱 I’m currently learning Python, Power BI, Google Cloud
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on instagram @caioital